 All new manuscripts must be submitted through the Journal of Mood Disorders online manuscript submission and peer review system (www.jmood.org).
 Complete instructions are available at the website.

 The findings of previous same studies should be informed and should be cited.
-The copies of previous same studies shpuld be sent with manuscripts that might help to the editor in decision process.
+The copies of previous same studies should be sent with manuscripts that might help to the editor in the decision process.

-The authors are kindly requested to control last checklist before submission.
+The authors are kindly requested to control last checklist before submitting.

 Ensure that the following items are present: